codesInML/twitter_gram/README.md

 ### 📮Making requests

+remember to change ts to js in models/index.js after you have transpiled.

-I've made the documentation to be quite explanatory and easy to use, [click here](https://documenter.getpostman.com/view/11680593/TzXtJfzY) for more information on how to use.
+I've made the documentation to be quite explanatory and easy to use, [click here](https://twitter-gram-api.herokuapp.com/) for more information on how to use.
 More features like a chat system would be added subsequently.

 ## 🤓 Author(s)